I Like To Keep Myself in Pain

 " I hope that people love the songs as much as I do and I hope people will listen to them and make out to them.”-- Love, Kelly

-On her new album for ANTI‐, “singer’s singer” Kelly Hogan takes her vast experience working with Neko Case, Andrew Bird, Mavis Staples, Drive‐By Truckers, The Mekons, and so many others, and molds that into something both new and instantly classic.
+On her most recent solo album for ANTI‐, “singer’s singer” Kelly Hogan takes her vast experience working with Neko Case, Andrew Bird, Mavis Staples, Drive‐By Truckers, The Decemberists, The Mekons, and so many others, and molds that into something both new and instantly classic.